petrlipatov/rutf8/README.md

 LZ77 is one of the fundamental algorithms in text compression, invented by Abraham Lempel and Jacob Ziv in 1977.
 It uses a sliding window to find repeating sequences.

+- LZ77 symbols and repeated patterns with tuples [offset, length, next unmatched char]
+- If a match is found at the end of the Search Buffer, the algorithm will test the matched pattern against the remaining Lookahead Buffer and apply Run-Length Encoding (RLE) if possible.
+- `binaryEncoder(input, options)` as 2d parameter takes option object
+  - options allow to set length of Search Buffer and Lookahead Buffer
+  - default values: { searchBufferLength = 255, lookaheadLength = 15 }
+  - max values: { searchBufferLength = 4095, lookaheadLength = 15 }

 #### Functions:

 - `binaryEncoder`: Encodes text data using LZ77 compression.